One Of The Youngest 9/11 Responders Says Attacks Showed ‘Best And Worst In Humanity’

 The feeling of determination is one often echoed by those remembering 9/11, and every single person who helped in the aftermath should be endlessly proud of their efforts.
 Not only did they help others, but they did so while putting their own lives at risk.

-Last year, a paper published in the International Journal of Environmental Research and Public Health discussed the ‘wide range of physical and mental health disorders that continue to plague thousands of people’ so many years after the attacks.
+In 2019, a paper published in the International Journal of Environmental Research and Public Health discussed the ‘wide range of physical and mental health disorders that continue to plague thousands of people’ so many years after the attacks.

-The collapse of the twin towers prompted a plume of pulverised asbestos and other hazardous materials to spread across lower Manhattan, exposing 410,000 to 525,000 people to toxic dust, Asbestos.com reports.
+The collapse of the Twin Towers prompted a plume of pulverised asbestos and other hazardous materials to spread across lower Manhattan, exposing 410,000 to 525,000 people to toxic dust, Asbestos.com reports.
 By 2018, approximately 10,000 people had been diagnosed with 9/11-related cancer.

 Kyle believes 9/11 was a ‘turning point’ in his life that shaped his ‘purpose’ as well as his career and academic choices.
 Knowing that he never again wanted to feel as helpless as he did after the attacks, he set out on a journey in which he ‘vowed [he] would always be in a position to offer assistance when tragedy struck’.